2022-cs244/2022-cs244.github.io/deliverables/tutorial-exercises.md

 title: Tutorial Exercises
 ---

-The goal of these exercises is to make you familiar with the following two development tools that you will be using to build your router:
+The goal of these exercises is to allow you to become familiar with the following two development tools that you will be using to build your router:
 * P4->NetFPGA
 * BMv2 in Mininet